saLeox/Kafka-Cluster-Docker-Setup/README.md

 # Kafka-cluster-docker-installation
 Use docker compose to install the kafka cluster with UI tools: CMAK and Kafdrop

+All the kafka command files are under /opt/kafka_2.12-2.4.1/bin

 **Step1.** Execute the compose file

 **Step2.** Access the CMAK Page http://localhost:9000 and add a new cluster